Soyen Shaku: Biography

 Soyen Shaku was a Zen monk.
 He studied for three years at Keio University.
-In his youth, his master, Kosen, and others had recognized him to be naturally advantaged.
-He received dharma transmission from Kosen at age 25, and subsequently became the superior overseer of religious teaching at the Educational Bureau, and patriarch of Engaku temple at Kamakura.
+In his youth, his master, Kosen, and others had recognised him to be naturally advantaged.
+He received Dharma transmission from Kosen at age 25, and subsequently became the superior overseer of religious teaching at the Educational Bureau, and patriarch of Engaku temple at Kamakura.
 In 1887, Shaku traveled to Ceylon to study Pali and Theravada Buddhism and lived the wandering life of the bhikkhu for three years.
 Upon his return to Japan in 1890, he taught at the Nagata Zendo.
 In 1892, upon Kosen's death, Shaku became Zen master of Engaku-ji.

-In 1893 Shaku was one of four priests and two laymen, representing Rinzai Zen, Jōdo Shinshū, Nichiren, Tendai, and Esoteric schools, comprising the Japanese delegation that participated in the World Parliament of Religions in Chicago, organized by John Henry Barrows and Paul Carus.
+In 1893 Shaku was one of four priests and two laymen, representing Rinzai Zen, Jōdo Shinshū, Nichiren, Tendai, and Esoteric schools, comprising the Japanese delegation that participated in the World Parliament of Religions in Chicago, organised by John Henry Barrows and Paul Carus.
 He had prepared a speech in Japan, and had it translated into English by his (then young and unknown) student D. T. Suzuki.
 It was read to the conference by Barrows.
 The subject was "The Law of Cause and Effect, as Taught by Buddha".
 Subsequently, Shaku delivered "Arbitration Instead of War".

 At this conference he met Paul Carus, a publisher from Open Court Publishing Company in La Salle, Illinois.
 Before Shaku returned to Japan, Carus asked him to send an English-speaker knowledgeable about Zen Buddhism to the United States.
 Shaku, upon returning to Japan asked his student and Tokyo University scholar D. T. Suzuki to go to the United States, where he would eventually become the leading academic on Zen Buddhism in the West, and translator for Carus's publishing company.